 Dr Anne Woodhouse has completed additional post-qualification training in Family Therapy, Child Neuropsychology, Solution Focused Therapy, Narrative Therapy, Autism Assessment and Collaborative Practice as well as a range of appropriate professional development programmes to ensure her practice is up-to-date and evidence-based.
-She is also an accredited user of the Story Stem Assessment Profile, a standardised play-based assessment of 4 - 8 year olds and has completed training in use of the Parent Development Interview for assessing reflective functioning (mentalisation) of parents and their representational risk (i.e. the risk assocaited with parental internal working models of their children, themselves and their relationships) and the meaning of the child to the parent.
+She is also an accredited user of the Story Stem Assessment Profile, a standardised play-based assessment of 4 - 8 year olds and has completed training in use of the Parent Development Interview for assessing reflective functioning (mentalisation) of parents, representational risk (i.e. the risk associated with parental internal working models of their children, themselves and their relationships) and the meaning of the child to the parent.

 Registration and Membership